abdulkaeum/client-apis/README.md

 #### 2. How would we respond if the API we are calling goes down
 - We would need to record/log which client class API failed to make its call
 - At this point maybe use a sms service or email/notify an administrator to switch the status of the API to in-active
-- Or automatically switch the API status off and then notify the administrator
+- Or automatically switch the API status off upon failure and then notify the administrator

 #### 3. How would we use the command in a schedule to repeatedly update the users from the API
 - The command uses the Laravel 7 upsert.
 This takes an array of arrays (in this case our response data) to insert, identifies if the record already exists and if so an array of what should be updated